apollo

 Advanced Test

-Impedance-pH Testing: Since the changes in the mucosa is not visible in most patients of GERD, the endoscopic assessment may not always be accurate.
+Impedance-pH Testing: Since the changes in the mucosa are not visible in most patients of GERD, the endoscopic assessment may not always be accurate.
 So, a 24-hour oesophageal pH metry is conducted to check the oesophagus acidity levels in 24 hours.
 Doctors may even use impedance technology to measure the amount of liquid and air going up and down the oesophagus.
 The test helps determine both acidic and non-acidic GERD.

 Home Care: In case the symptoms of acidity cause significant discomfort, an individual can temporarily subdue the symptoms with some home remedies.
 For instance, consuming one teaspoon of fennel powder with warm water can relieve symptoms like bloating.
 The mix is also seen to improve digestion.
 Another remedy is to chew a few cumin seeds and then drink a glass of water.
 An individual can boil a teaspoon of the seeds in water and then drink it as well.
 However, one must always consult a gastroenterologist before following these methods.